UK Slipping Behind On Broadband Speeds

 The UK is lagging behind when it comes to super-fast broadband, new figures have suggested.
+So why is the UK slipping behind on broadband speeds?

 According to the European Commission’s new Digital Agenda Scoreboard, just 1.1 per cent of UK fixed-line broadband connections are able to deliver 100Mbps or faster.